hyuanz/NPI_cleaning/README.md

 ## Clinic lists + visualizations

-#### Documentation:
+#### Summary:
-Combined_States.geojson shows the distribution of prosthetic clinics in the U.S. as an interactive map.
+**Combined_States.geojson** shows the distribution of prosthetic clinics in the U.S. as an interactive map.
+**npi_cleaned.xlsx** from the npiprev/cali folder is used in the California-P-O repo to create a list of California clinics

 #### References: